 - Groups of friends are likely to plan last-minute getaways.

-- Best Available Upgrades: If you have premium rooms that go for 400 dollars a night, present guests with a chance to upgrade if a better room is open upon check-in.
+Best Available Upgrades: If you have premium rooms that go for $400 a night, present guests with a chance to upgrade if a better room is open upon check-in.
 This way, the guest will get a nicer room for a discounted price, and you won’t have to spend a dime because the room was going to be empty anyway.

 If you’ve been following our blog or webinars, you already know how effective social media can be when it comes to reaching potential customers.
-A quick way to get the word out about specific promotions or events is to used boosted posts.
-For anywhere from five to 100 dollars, you can increase the reach of your post.
-Obviously, the more you spend the more reach you will get, but we recommend anywhere from five to 30 dollars for a one time post.
-Promoting things like area events, last-minute deals, or weekend availability to followers that are within your drive market is a great idea.
-Just make sure your posts have solid, attention-grabbing headlines and quality images!
+A quick way to get the word out about specific promotions or events is to take advantage of boosted posts.

 It’s important to use this tactic sparingly, as, again, more than a couple emails a month will train your customers to expect deals on a regular basis, and no one will book at your flat rate.
 It’s also a good idea to use click-through tracking to send follow up emails or phone calls to those who click on last-minute booking banners or buttons!

 Don’t be predictable in your availability.
-If you’re sending a special out every weekend, you’re getting too predictable.
-This makes people less likely to book in advance because they know you will have available rooms at the last minute.
+If you’re sending a special out every weekend, your potential guests will come to expect last-minute bookings offerings, making them less likely to book.
 This will, ultimately, hurt your revenue.